Dynasty-Li/Dynasty-Li.github.io/index.md

 My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
 Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

 I've always believed that there is a super gap between what people live with now and advanced technology.
 It is difficult to integrate, for example, people's established lifestyles with new technologies.
-My research will focus on exploring the connection between virtual reality/augmented reality with real life applications, and the role of human-computer interaction in creating a real world that is more "natural" and receptive to intelligent devices.
+My research will focus on exploring the connection between virtual reality/augmented reality with real-life applications, and the role of human-computer interaction in creating a real-world that is more "natural" and receptive to intelligent devices.

-I am highly interested in publishing the academic research projects to the top conferences of Human-Computer Interaction field, such as CHI, CHI Play, SIGGRAPH (& Asia), UIST, IEEE VR, IEEE ISMAR and so on.
+I am highly interested in publishing academic research projects to the top conferences of the Human-Computer Interaction field, such as CHI, CHI Play, SIGGRAPH (& Asia), UIST, IEEE VR, IEEE ISMAR, and so on.
 Any cooperation?
 Email me too!

 <h2 id="Academic-Experience">Academic Experience</h2>

 I have been working in the [X-CHI Lab] of [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) as a research assistant under the supervision of the Head of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/) since 2019 summer, with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience. `Honest thanks to Wenger and Hai-Ning.`

 I also worked at the [Exertion Games Lab](https://exertiongameslab.org/) of [Monash University](https://www.monash.edu/) in 2020 summer as a research intern, lying primarily in the fields of Leveraging Electrical Muscle Stimulation as an Embodied Memory Support Device.
 [Prof. Florian 'Floyd' Mueller](http://floydmueller.com/) is my advisor of this intern.
-He is the **General co-Chair of the _CHI 2020_**, which is the **Top 1** academic conference in the field of the Human-Computer Interaction.
-Meanwhile, I am working with Rakesh Patibanda (PhD) at the Exertion Games Lab. **My Pleasure!**
+He is the **General co-Chair of the _CHI 2020_**, which is the **Top 1** academic conference in the field of Human-Computer Interaction.
+Meanwhile, I am working with Rakesh Patibanda (Ph.D.) at the Exertion Games Lab. **My Pleasure!**

 <img src="/logo.png" width="50%">

-I serverd as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020 and CHI PLAY 2020, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.
+I served as a reviewer for IMWUT (Ubicomp 2020), ISMAR 2020, VRST 2020, and CHI PLAY 2020, and I got 2x Special Recognitions for Outstanding Reviews for ISMAR 2020.

 <h2 id="Goals">Goals</h2>

-My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
+My long-term goal is to apply HCI-related knowledge into real society and let people can enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
 I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.

-For my short-term goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a PhD candidate.
+For my short-term goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a Ph.D. candidate.

 <h2 id="Publications">Selected Publications</h2>

-**Note**: ACM CHI, ACM SIGGRAPH (& Asia), IEEE VR, IEEE ISMAR, ACM UIST, and ACM CHI PLAY are generally recognized as top-tier conferences in my field of Human-Computer Interaction, Game Technology, Interaction Design and Virtual/Augmented Reality.
+**Note**: ACM CHI, ACM SIGGRAPH (& Asia), IEEE VR, IEEE ISMAR, ACM UIST, and ACM CHI PLAY are generally recognized as top-tier conferences in my field of Human-Computer Interaction, Game Technology, Interaction Design, and Virtual/Augmented Reality.

 For my full publications, please refer to my [google scholar](https://scholar.google.com/citations?hl=zh-CN&user=HDQU65AAAAAJ#) page.